7 Best Small Vans To Buy 2019-2020

-The E-NV200 model is the electric version of the NV200 van which offers zero emissions driving to help reduce fuel and tax costs.
-Using the technology developed in the market-leading Nissan Leaf car, the battery in the E-NV200 was recently upgraded in 2018 to offer the furthest range of any electric van in the market.
+The e-NV200 model is the electric version of the NV200 van which offers zero emissions driving to help reduce fuel and tax costs.
+Using the technology developed in the market-leading Nissan Leaf car, the battery in the e-NV200 was recently upgraded in 2018 to offer the furthest range of any electric van in the market.

-Originally introduced into the UK market in 1997, the Renault Kangoo has established itself as an efficient, no-nonsense urban delivery vehicle.
+Originally introduced into the UK market in 1997, the Renault Kangoo small van has established itself as an efficient, no-nonsense urban delivery vehicle.
 It has since had two major updates, first in 2008, and most recently in 2016 to comply with Euro 6 emissions standards.

 There are three dCi diesel engines on offer; however, the 75 is only offered with the Standard version, whereas the 90 and 110 outputs can also be fitted with an automatic gearbox.
-Alternatively, you can opt for the 100% electric Kangoo ZE model which comes with a 22kWh lithium ion battery pack based on the technology used in the Renault Zoe car.
+Alternatively, you can opt for the 100% electric Kangoo ZE model which comes with a 22kWh lithium-ion battery pack based on the technology used in the Renault Zoe car.

-As a premium option, the Volkswagen Caddy can command a high residual value thanks to its reliability and the level of quality that has been transferred from the VW car range.
+As a premium option, the Volkswagen Caddy can command a high resale value thanks to its reliability and the level of quality that has been transferred from the VW car range.
 Recently updated in 2015, this small van now sports a sharper look that is closer to the Polo and Golf models.

-As standard you’ll receive a 5” touchscreen display for the DAB Radio as well as electric windows and mirrors.
+As standard, you’ll receive a 5” touchscreen display for the DAB Radio as well as electric windows and mirrors.
 The top of the range Highline model adds VW’s Discover Media Navigation system so that you’ll never get lost on the way to a job again.

-The multi-award winning Fiat Doblo Cargo small van scooped the WhatVan?
+The multi-award-winning Fiat Doblo Cargo small van scooped the WhatVan?
 Light Van of the Year Award for the third consecutive year in 2018 coinciding with its makeover in 2015.

 Unusual for a small van, the Doblo Cargo is available with two roof heights which is something typically associated with larger vehicles.
 As expected, it also comes with two body lengths – Standard and Maxi.
 The biggest version is the XL model (Maxi wheelbase and high roof) which has a load volume of 5.0m³ with a payload of 1,005kg.

-Available in three lengths, the Compact version is similar in size to the Citroën Nemo and Peugeot Bipper with a load volume of 2.4m³ which is still able to accommodate a Europallet width ways.
+Available in three lengths, the Compact version is similar in size to the smaller Citroën Nemo and Peugeot Bipper with a load volume of 2.4m³ which is still able to accommodate a Euro pallet width ways.
 The Long and Extra Long models have load areas of 3.1m³ and 3.8m³ respectively.
 There’s also a Crew version available which provides up to five seats as well as the Citan Tourer MPV-type model.